FiveBoroughs/Twilio2Telegram/README.md

 # ![Logo](/static/Twilio2Telegram_logo.png) Twilio2Telegram

-Forward SMS and Calls from your Twilio number to Telegram
+Forward Texts and Calls from your Twilio number to Telegram

 ## Installation